Tech CEO Tweets Link To New Zealand Mass Shooting Video After Twitter Vows To Remove Depictions Of Massacre

 In a tweet on Friday, the Twitter Safety account said that the platform was “continuously monitoring and removing any content that depicts the tragedy, and will continue to do so in line with the Twitter Rules.”
 Twitter also asked users to report any content that breaks the platform’s rules.

-But Monster’s tweet linking to the video of the New Zealand massacre, in which 28-year-old Australian white supremacist Brenton Tarrant is alleged to have killed 50 people, according to The Washington Post, was still accessible on Twitter, and the link appeared to remain active, about five hours after it was originally posted, according to researcher Jay McKenzie, posting on his own Twitter feed.
+But Monster’s tweet linking to the video of the New Zealand massacre, in which 28-year-old Australian white supremacist Brenton Tarrant is alleged to have killed 50 people, according to The Washington Post, was still accessible on Twitter, and the link appeared to remain active for about five hours after it was originally posted, according to researcher Jay McKenzie, posting on his own Twitter feed.

-Tarrant, described by The Post as an “avowed neo-Nazi,” made a court appearance on Saturday, as seen in the photo at the top of this page in which Tarrant’s face has been blurred as the result of court order, where he was charged with a single murder count.
+Tarrant, described by The Washington Post as an “avowed neo-Nazi,” made a court appearance on Saturday, as seen in the photo at the top of this page in which Tarrant’s face has been blurred as the result of court order, where he was charged with a single murder count.
 But authorities in New Zealand said that more charges were pending when Tarrant made his next court appearance sometime in April.

 Police also said on Saturday that Tarrant appeared to have acted as a “lone gunman” in the attacks, according to Radio New Zealand.